moment/luxon/docs/install.md

 ### Internet Explorer

-If you're supporting IE 10 or 11, you need some polyfills.
+If you're supporting IE 10 or 11, you need some polyfills to get Luxon to work.
 You have two options: use a polyfilled build or apply the polyfills yourself.
 The polyfilled builds are here:

 * [Download full polyfilled](../../global-filled/luxon.js)
 * [Download minified polyfilled](../../global-filled/luxon.min.js)

+Note that none of this polyfills the Intl API to enhance internationalization or zone capabilities; this is just about making sure the browser has stuff like `Object.assign`.
+To polyfill that stuff see [here](matrix.html#polyfills).

 To polyfill it yourself, use polyfill.io:

 ```html
 <script src="https://cdn.polyfill.io/v2/polyfill.min.js"></script>
 ```

+This will *also* add the Intl stuff, so that's two birds with one stone.

 ## Node